CanCanCommunity/cancancan/README.md

 ### 4. Lock It Down

-If you want to ensure authorization happens on every action in your application, add +check_authorization+ to your ApplicationController.
+If you want to ensure authorization happens on every action in your application, add `check_authorization` to your `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base